R-e-c-i-p-e-a/recipeaApp/README.md

 #### 1. Filter, Search, & Refresh
 ![Filter, Search, & Refresh](img/SearchBar.png)
+The main goal of this website is to search for recipes based on dish name or ingredients. this achived with the use of a search bar and a search button.
+Additionally the search options can be filtered using filter button.
+The refresh is to clear the search options and start a new search.

 #### 2. Add Search by Recipea Name
 ![Search by Recipe Name ](img/SearchRecipe.png)
+From user research, the app based only on ingredient search will not be entirely useful.
+It helps to a search based on recipea too.
+This gives extra functionality for users.

 #### 3. Save Recipes
 ![Saved Recipea Page](img/SavedRecipe.png)
+Saved recipea page holda a list of all recipes saved by the user.
+This helps the user to access recipes that they loved during search and also have easy access to regularly used recipes.
+This page could also be used for gamification component mentioned below.

 ### Components:

 #### 1. Branding